socketsupply/nat-traversal-spec/SPEC.md

 ## Classes

 A peer MUST, in some way, implement at least these methods and properties.
-Regardless of how you implement a peer, it is difficult to demonstrate the reliability of a NAT traversal solution in the real world.
-So it is necessary to A. Specify a [TLA+][3] spec as well as run the code on top of a network simulation.
+Regardless of how you implement a peer, it is impossible to demonstrate the reliability of this solution when deployed.
+So it is necessary to specify a [TLA+][3] spec as well as run the code on top of a network simulation.
 Tests that demonstrate [`Safety`][0] and [`Liveness`][1] properties will need to override the `[init, onMessage, localAddress, timer, send]` methods and properties so that they can be run synchronously in a simulation.

 ```c
 class Peer {